grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 Say we are interested in the full marginal effect of the threeway interaction `vs1:am1:wt`.
 Even summing the correct parent coefficients is a potentially error-prone process of thinking through the underlying math (which terms are excluded from the partial derivative, etc.) And don't even get me started on the standard errors...

 Now, it should be said that there _are_ several existing tools for obtaining this number that don't require us working through everything by hand.
-Here I'll demonstrate using my favourite such tool &mdash; the [**margins**](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html){:target="_blank"} package &mdash; to save me the mental arithmetic.
+Here I'll use my favourite such tool &mdash; the [**margins**](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html){:target="_blank"} package &mdash; to save me the mental arithmetic.
 ```r
 library(margins)
 ## Evaluate the marginal effect of `wt` at vs = 1 and am = 1